Sirelaw/push_swap/README.md

 - The LIS of every number n in the input is therefore 1 + the LIS of a number m.
 The number m has the following three properties<br>
 		- m is ahead of n in the sequence. <br>
 		- m > n <br>
-		- m has the largest LIS of all numbers fulfilling the first two properties. <br>
+		- m has the largest LIS of all numbers having the first two properties. <br>
 - Starting from the last number and working my way to the first, I get the number with the largest LIS and then reconstruct this sequence.

 ## how to use the algorithm